Rajapur, Uttar Pradesh: Tourist attractions

-Places like Hanuman ji temple, Tulsighat, Tulsi smarak are some of the places of interest in the town for local people as well as people from nearby villages.
+Places like Hanuman ji temple, Tulsighat, Tulsi smarak are some of the places of interest in the town for local people as well as people from nearby villages and cities.
 Being the birthplace of saint poet Goswami Tulsidas it is visited by many other people from all parts of the country.
-Tulsi ghat is a nice place to spent some time in morning and evening because of scenic beauty of this place and breeze.
-Chitrakoot which is district headquarter is also a very famous tourist attraction only 50 km from Rajapur.
-Apart from this there is a place called Nadi taura, 18 km from Rajapur, where a famous hanuman ji temple is situated.
+Tulsi ghat is a nice place to spend some time looking at its scenic beauty and breeze.
+Chitrakoot which is district headquarter is also a tourist attraction, 50 km from Rajapur.
+Apart from this there is a place called Nadi taura, 18 km from Rajapur, where a hanuman ji temple is situated.

 Demographics

 As per the 2011 Census of India, Rajapur had a population of 17,439.
 Out of it 97% are Hindu and 2.28% are Muslims.
 Rajapur has an average literacy rate of 70.38%, male literacy rate is 77.98% and female literacy rate is 61.73%.
 In Rajapur, 20% of the population is under 6 years of age.